Mainstreaming the Concept of Migration and Development into Strategies, Policies and Actions in Bosnia and Herzegovina: Diaspora for Development (D4D)

 Diaspora und Entwicklungszusammenarbeit

-- Private sector and non-governmental community-based organisations in BiH which promote M&D on the ground
+- Non-governmental organisations (NGOs), community based organisations and migrants’ hometown associations which promote M&D on the ground

 - Entwicklungsprogramm der Vereinten Nationen

-The main target groups of the project are:
+Main target groups in the first phase are:

 Resultate von früheren Phasen: